 WARNING, contains graphic and potentially disturbing images.

 The thought of any animal trapped underwater, slowly drowning while it frantically searches for an escape is horrific.
 Knowing that we allow this to happen to one of our most iconic and unique species, the platypus, for the sake of a few yabbies, is simply disgraceful.
 And yet this is what happens every year with people using enclosed yabby traps (i.e. opera house nets, drum nets etc.) and other type of enclosed nets in our waterways.
 These nets trap indiscriminately and frequently drown platypuses (as well as other air breathing animals such as rakali and turtles) and the current regulations clearly don’t prevent this.
 This was graphically and horribly illustrated earlier this year by the death of five platypuses in just two opera house nets in west Gippsland in May (ABC on-line).
 Images below.
+Also, platypuses are now listed as “near threatened” under the IUCN, so anything that puts them at risk should be banned.

+In Victoria, after a significant campaign in 2017/18, it is wonderful to report that enclosed yabby traps such as opera house nets will be banned from July 2019.
+In NSW and Qld however, they can still be used in some areas, and drowning deaths are being reported.
 Confusion and misunderstanding of the current regulations as well as a lack of awareness or appreciation of the risks posed by these nets appears to be a major problem, so lets clarify a few common misunderstandings:

 1) “There aren’t any platypus in this stream, I’ve been coming here for years and haven’t seen any”